tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

 ### Check output files
-Go back to the main page of open ondemand, on the top menu bar choose `Files -> Home Directory`
+To check the output files, go back to the main page of Open Ondemand, on the top menu bar choose `Files -> Home Directory`
 Click `cas12a_af2_sp24`, then click `5XUS_mut2cwf_modified`, you will see the output.
 Given that this task requires a few hours to complete, proceed to the `5XUS_mut2cwf_modified_prerun` folder.
 This location contains the pre-executed results of AlphaFold2 along with the stored output files.
 ![](images/ondemand_screenshot_afoutput.png)